giocomai/cornucopia/README.md

 be addedt to future versions.

 Not all ad-related information, however, can be retrieved through this endpoint.

+### Creatives

 For example, if you want details about the creatives used in an ad, you will first need to make queries to retrieve the `creative_id` associated with each ad ([see documentation of this endpoint](https://developers.facebook.com/docs/marketing-api/reference/adgroup/adcreatives/)), and only then query the [ad creative endpoint](https://developers.facebook.com/docs/marketing-api/reference/ad-creative/)